ceplkist/Nature-Comm.-TEA-Code/README.md

 * **Download**:   zipped archive  [Nature-Comm.-TEA-Code-master.zip](https://github.com/ceplkist/Nature-Comm.-TEA-Code/archive/master.zip)
 * **Clone**: clone the repository from github: ```git clone https://github.com/ceplkist/Nature-Comm.-TEA-Code.git```

-### Running
+### System Requirements

-* You need MATLAB with the {statistics and machine learning, neural network, curve fitting} toolboxes.
-* Code was developed using MATLAB R2016b, although older versions may also work.
-Please let us know if you have any issue with older releases.
+**Software Requirements:**
+To run the package, you need Matlab with the {Statistics and Machine Learning Toolbox and Parallel Computing Toolbox (option)}.
+Code was tested in Matlab versions R2018b-R2019a, on Window 10.
+We tried to use basic Matlab functionalities whenever possible, so that the code could be used in other versions of Matlab.
+Please feel free to let us know if you encounter any problem in other versions of Matlab.

+**Hardware Requirements:**
+The package requires only a standard computer, with enough RAM to support the handling of the data matrix and run Aspen Plus process simulator.